 Race: Race is a self-identification data item in which respondents choose the race or races with which they most closely identify.

-Real median family income: Real median family income is median family income adjusted for inflation.
-To calculate 2000 median family income in 2009 dollars, the median family income is multiplied by the consumer price index (CPI-U-RS) adjustment factor of 1.287.
+Real median family income: The real median family income divides the income distribution into two equal parts: one-half of the cases falling below the median income and one-half above the median.
+The median family income is based on the distribution of the total number of families including those with no income.
+To calculate 2000 median family income in 2012 dollars, the median family income is multiplied by the consumer price index (CPI-U_RS) adjustment factor of 1.378.

-Unemployment rate: The unemployment rate is the number of unemployed people as a percentage of the civilian labor force.
-All civilians 16 years old and over are classified as unemployed if they (1) were neither "at work" nor "with a job but not at work" during the reference week, (2) were actively looking for work during the last four weeks, and (3) were available to accept a job.
-Also included as unemployed are civilians who did not work at all during the reference week, were waiting to be called back to a job from which they had been laid off, and were available for work except for temporary illness.
+Unemployment rate: This is the percentage of all civilians 16 years old and over who are classified as unemployed.
+Individuals are classified as unemployed if they (1) were neither "at work" nor "with a job but not at work" during the reference week, and (2) were actively looking for work during the last 4 weeks, and (3) were available to start a job.
+Also included as unemployed are civilians who did not work at all during the reference week were waiting to be called back to a job from which they had been laid off, and were available for work except for temporary illness.

 The Federal Reserve Bank of Boston's City Profiles Data is a public effort of our Regional Outreach and Communications Group.
 Although this dataset has been constructed with great care, neither the Regional Outreach and Communications Group nor the Federal Reserve Bank of Boston's accepts responsibility or liability whatsoever with regards to the information contained in this document.
 Any decisions or application based on information provided through this document are the sole responsibility of the user.